 Dolphins are the only animal that gives birth tail first instead of the head.

 The size and weight of dolphins can vary widely.
-The smallest dolphins are about 4 ft long and weights about 90 lbs, where as the largest one is about 30 ft long and weights 11tons.
-The brain of the dolphins are only 2nd to the humans in terms of size compared to its body size.
+The smallest dolphins are about 4 ft long and weigh about 90 lbs, whereas the largest one is about 30 ft long and weights 11tons.
+The brain of the dolphins is only 2nd to the humans in terms of size compared to its body size.
 Their brains are even bigger than monkeys.

 Dolphins are carnivores.
 They eat mostly fish and squids.
 A mature dolphin can eat up to 30 lbs of fish daily.
 Though dolphins have teeth in their mouth(100 of them) they do not use the teeth for chewing.
 The teeth are used to grab the prey then they swallow it as a whole.